Explore Jobs

 Jun.
 29, 2021

-In Russia, mayonnaise is made with sunflower or soybean oil and is actually more popular than ketchup.
-So, what are the largest mayonnaise brands in the world?
-Below, we list the top nine mayonnaise brands by revenue.
+Today, mayonnaise differs significantly across cultures.
+For instance, Japanese mayonnaise, which typically uses rice vinegar, has a distinct flavor compared to its European counterparts.
+In Russia, mayonnaise is often made with sunflower or soybean oil and is more popular than ketchup.
+Here, we explore the top nine mayonnaise brands worldwide based on revenue.

 1. Unilever Jobs (Overview)